 In keeping with our increased emphasis on the teaching of Dante in pre-collegiate contexts, we began presenting examples of secondary student writing in the "Student Encounters" section of Dante Notes in June 2016.
 We hope that the initial examples we have posted will encourage additional submissions of comparable quality.

 We invite secondary school teachers to submit papers by their current or former students so that their work can be considered for inclusion on this website project or possibly in a published anthology.
 The work can be a traditional analytic essay, a work about the student’s interaction with the text, or a creative work inspired by Dante.

-To submit student writing, please send a copy as an attachment in Microsoft Word format to Dan Christian, a teacher of English at the Gilman School in Baltimore, MD, at the following email address: email@example.com.
+To submit student writing, please send a copy as an attachment in Microsoft Word format to Danielle Callegari at the following email address: firstname.lastname@example.org.

 If you have friends or acquaintances who teach Dante, please forward this invitation to them as well, so that we can have the broadest possible group of teachers involved in this project.
 If the Dante Society decides to use a work, we would ask you to secure the writer’s permission to have it posted on our website.

 Dante Notes now includes a section dedicated to pedagogy.
 Here you will find a syllabus for teaching Dante at the high school level submitted by Barbara Rosenblit, inaugural winner of Durling Prize for excellence in teaching Dante at the pre-collegiate level (see below).
 We will be adding additional pedagogical materials in time.
 Please consider submitting yours to email@example.com.